Wizards-vs-Robots/documentation/uc/start_singleplayer.md

 # 4. Preconditions
 The preconditions for this use case are:
-1. The game is in a paused state (which it is in the beginning as well)
+1. The game is not in a running state

 # 5. Postconditions
 The postconditions for this use case are: